Creating components

 to know what world the component is targeting in order to import or execute the component.
 This

-language guide hopes to demonstrate that with a prevailing example
+language guide hopes to demonstrate that with a prevailing adder

 world defined in